kolonatalie/frontend-practice-projects/README.md

 ## 🪩 Standalone Projects

-These are larger, fully realized apps, each maintained in its own dedicated repository.
+These are larger apps, each maintained in its own dedicated repository.

 | Project Title | Description & Key Tech | Repository Link | Live Demo |
 | :--- | :--- | :--- | :--- |